^

 1. Powder:

 • Pure boric acid powder is often used as an antiseptic for external use on the skin or as an insecticide.
-The powder can be dissolved in water to create a solution for washing the eyes or ears.
+The powder can be dissolved in water to create an eye or ear wash.

 2. Solution:

 • Boric acid is available as a solution that can be used to wash the eyes for infections or to treat other inflammatory conditions.
-The solutions can also be used as ear drops to treat ear infections.
+Solutions can also be used for ear drops to treat ear infections.

 3. Ointment: